Tribler/py-libutp/README.md

-# ptyhon wrapper for libutp
+# python wrapper for libutp

 The only existing one is terrible and has no documentation.